-Tanya Battiston, DVM
+Tanya Battiston, DVM — Chief of Staff

 Michelle Malament, DVM

-Dr. Malament has spent most of her life working with a variety of domestic and wild species.
+Dr. Michelle Malament has spent most of her life working with a variety of domestic and wild animal species.
 Originally from Indianapolis, Indiana, her love of animals and desire to help them has taken her all around the United States, Africa, and Australia.
-Her undergraduate studies started at the University of California in Santa Barbara and finished at Miami University in Ohio, earning a Bachelor of Science in Zoology.
-After earning her Doctor of Veterinary Medicine degree from Purdue University in 2010, she concentrated on small animal medicine and surgery and completed a small animal internship at Animal Medical Hospital, in Charlotte, North Carolina.
-She recently moved to Connecticut with Belle, her 3-legged best friend, to join the devoted team at Star Meadow Animal Clinic.
+Her undergraduate studies started at the University of California in Santa Barbara and ended at Miami University in Ohio when she earned a Bachelor of Science in zoology.
+While earning her Doctor of Veterinary Medicine degree from Purdue University, Dr. Malament continued to follow her love of wildlife medicine spending a great deal of her clinical year at wildlife hospitals around the world.

 Though there is no feeling quite like helping an injured animal return to the wild, Dr. Malament missed the doctor, patient, family relationship that can be found with domestic animal medicine.
 Following her graduation from Purdue University, Dr. Malament went on to pursue further studies in small animal emergency medicine, internal medicine, and surgery and completed a Small Animal Internship at Animal Medical Hospital in Charlotte, North Carolina.
 She then moved to Connecticut with Belle, her three-legged best friend, to continue her career in small animal practice.
 Her Connecticut family has since grown to include two German Shepherds, Klaus and Ryker.